rackerlabs/docs-offerings/docs/getting-started/examples/generate-auth-token.rst

 ================================
-Generate an Authentication Token
+Generate an authentication token
 ================================

 You need to generate a token whether you use cURL or a ReST client.

-In order to use the ReST API, you will first need to obtain an authentication token, which will need to be passed in for each request using the ``X-Auth-Token`` header.
+In order to use the ReST API, you will first need to obtain an authentication token, which must be passed in for each request by using the ``X-Auth-Token`` header.

-The following example demonstrates how to use cURL to obtain the authentication token and the account number.
-You will need to supply the authentication token and account number when making subsequent Cloud Load Balancer API calls.
+The following example demonstrates how to use cURL to obtain the authentication token.
+You will need to supply the authentication token when making subsequent Offer API calls.

-Remember to replace the names in the Authenticate Request examples below with their respective values:
+Remember to replace the names in the authenticate request examples below with their respective values:

 -  **your\_username** — The username is your common Rackspace Cloud